Lanzafame/ConnectSDK.jl/README.md

 [![Build Status](https://travis-ci.org/Lanzafame/Connect.jl.svg?branch=master)](https://travis-ci.org/Lanzafame/ConnectSDK.jl)

+This is a community maintained package for the Connect API.

 ## Getting Access

 Sign up at [https://getconnect.io](https://getconnect.io) to generate and retrieve your API keys so that you can start using the SDK.